haesleinhuepf/git-bob-playground/.github/ISSUE_TEMPLATE/bioimage_analysis.md

 * Computes basic statistics for labeled object regions in an image. nsitk.label_statistics(image, label_image, size=True, intensity=True, shape=False)

-* Computes the a map of an label image where the pixel intensity corresponds to the number of pixels in the given labeled object (analogously work elongation_map, feret_diameter_map, roundness_map). nsitk.pixel_count_map(label_image)
+* Computes a map from a label image where the pixel intensity corresponds to the number of pixels in the given labeled object (analogously work elongation_map, feret_diameter_map, roundness_map). nsitk.pixel_count_map(label_image)

-#### Processing images using napari-segment-blobs-and-things-with-membranes
+### Processing images using napari-segment-blobs-and-things-with-membranes (nsbatwm)

 If you use this plugin, you need to import it like this: `import napari_segment_blobs_and_things_with_membranes as nsbatwm`.
 You can then use it for various purposes: